Abdus Salam (activist)

-Abdus Salam (27 November 1925 — 7 April 1952) was a demonstrator who died during the Bengali Language Movement demonstrations which took place in the erstwhile East Bengal (currently Bangladesh), Pakistan in 1952.
+Abdus Salam (27 November 1925 — 7 April 1952) was a demonstrator who died during the Bengali language movement demonstrations which took place in the erstwhile East Bengal (currently Bangladesh), Pakistan in 1952.
 He is considered a martyr in Bangladesh.

 Early life

-Salam was born on 27 November 1925 in Laxmanpur (renamed 'Salam Nagar'), Matubhuiyan, Daganbhuiyan, Feni, East Bengal, British Raj.
+Abdus Salam was born on 27 November 1925 in Laxmanpur (renamed 'Salam Nagar'), Matubhuiyan, Daganbhuiyan, Feni, East Bengal, British Raj.
 He studied in Krishnarampur Primary School, then at Matubhuiyan Kalimullah Minor School.
 He then joined the Daganbhuiyan Kemal Atatürk High School but dropped out at class 10 because of financial constraints.